selva-dt3/role-based-learning-management-system-254517/fastapi_backend/README.md

   - Confirm bucket exists and is public (or adjust code to use signed URLs).
 - CORS issues:
   - Ensure CORS_ALLOW_ORIGINS includes your frontend URL(s), e.g., http://localhost:3000.
+- Startup issues:
+  - If the app fails to access Supabase, it will now log a warning and still start; DB endpoints will return HTTP 500 with a clear error about missing configuration or missing package.

 Security Notes
 - Replace permissive development policies with least-privilege RLS policies for production.